 Clause 2.4.2.4: Partial factors for materials

-(1) The values of γC and γS for use for “persistent & transient” and “accidental” design situations are given in Table 2.1(CYS).
+(1) The values of γC and γS for “persistent & transient” and “accidental” design situations are given in Table 2.1(CYS).
 These are not valid for fire design for which reference should be made to CYS EN 1992-1-2:2004.

 For fatigue verification the partial factors for persistent design situations given in Table 2.1(CYS) are specified for the values of γC,fat and γS,fat.